numerous-com/numerous-codespace-template/README.md

     cd my-app
     numerous init

-Now a numerous project is initialized!
+Now a Numerous project is initialized!

 ## Developing in the codespace

-You can of course edit the examples and try them out directly in the codespace!
+You can edit the examples and try them out directly in the codespace!

-For example, for the marimo example:
+For the Marimo example:

     cd marimo_app
     marimo edit

-And for the streamlit example:
+For the Streamlit example:

     cd streamlit_app
     streamlit run